the revolution will not be televised, it will be tweeted

 Our methods of activism as a generation have changed because the old ways didn't always get results, and, if anything, social media makes it easier to change the political discourse simply because the voice of social media is so much louder.
 It's a megaphone shouting at those in power all day long.

-From Syria to Egypt, Moldova to Libya, protesters have utilised social media to not only mobilise the masses but to also spread their messages across the world.
+From Syria to Egypt, Moldova to Libya, protesters have utilized social media to not only mobilize the masses but to also spread their messages across the world.
 Social media is forming an alternative narrative, told by the people on the ground in places we don't have easy access to.